-• The battery voltage measured at the battery terminals of the solar charger.

-• The battery state indicates the battery charge stage or if external control is active.
-These are the possible states:
+- · The battery voltage measured at the battery terminals of the solar charger. - The current flowing from the solar charger into the battery. - The battery state indicates the battery charge stage or if external control is active.
+These are the possible states: Bulk

-Bulk